huggingface/transformers/docs/source/testing.rst

         tmp_dir = self.get_auto_remove_tmp_dir(tmp_dir="./tmp/run/test", before=True)

 .. note::
-   In order to run the equivalent of `rm -r` safely, only subdirs of the project repository checkout are allowed if an explicit `tmp_dir` is used, so that by mistake no `/tmp` or similar important part of the filesystem will get nuked. i.e. please always pass paths that start with `./`
+   In order to run the equivalent of ``rm -r`` safely, only subdirs of the project repository checkout are allowed if an explicit obj:`tmp_dir` is used, so that by mistake no ``/tmp`` or similar important part of the filesystem will get nuked. i.e. please always pass paths that start with ``./``.

 .. note::
-   Each test can register multiple temp dirs and they all will get auto-removed, unless requested otherwise.
+   Each test can register multiple temporary directories and they all will get auto-removed, unless requested otherwise.

 Skipping tests